3MAH/simcoon/docs/examples.rst

 For a wide majority of composites, the orientation of the material coincides with the orientation of the reinforcement (For instance transversely isotropic carbon fibers).
 However, for metallic polycristals, the two materials systems have to be considered to separate the orientation of the lattice with the orientation of the ellipsoid that represent a grain.
-This version of SMART+ currently does not support coated inclusions, but the files Nphase[i].dat is prepared so that you can easily add this to a custom micromechancial model.
+This version of simcoon currently does not support coated inclusions, but the files Nphase[i].dat is prepared so that you can easily add this to a custom micromechancial model.

-Note that the Euler system reference utilised (3-1-3 for the most common) is defined in the parameter.hpp file.
+Note that the Euler system reference utilized (3-1-3 for the most common) is defined in the parameter.hpp file.
 For instance this system is defined by default in the parameter.hpp:

 .. code-block:: none